tomasvr/esl-uav-controller/README.md

 - [Zehang][DONE] Change while statement to if statement in pc terminal to limit amount of packets send shortly after each other

-- [Jiahao][DONE] Time the duration of control loops, needs to be under 10ms and important to optimize
-	- use current_time - start_time

 - [Zehang][DONE] Define a test plan (See shared google drive folder)
 	- Use different versions of the code in different branches to test right away